What is a home inspection?

 My goal is to discover and inform you of anything I find that might affect your purchase decision.
 I’ll tell you about any problems I find, and make repair recommendations.
 I’ll also inform you of what maintenance tasks are required to keep the home and its systems in top condition.

 The Home Inspection Step by Step:

 Every home inspector has their own method, style, or procedure for performing the home inspection.
 This is how I usually do mine.
 It doesn’t always go like this.
 Things like the weather, the client’s schedule or request from the owner may cause me to vary from this procedure.
 As mentioned at several locations in this website, it is very important for you to be present at the inspection.
 If I find nothing wrong with the house (which has never happened I might add) the inspection is still worth the price.
 It is an education on all your systems, electrical, plumbing, heating/air, the materials and the construction methods used, are just a few of the items covered.
 You also get recommended improvements or suggestions how to improve something to extend its life, prevent a future problem, or just make it work better.
 I have been involved with residential construction since before I graduated from high school in 1969.
 I’ve seen what works and what doesn’t work.
-You receive the benefit of nearly 5 decades of experience and knowledge.
+You receive the benefit of over 5 decades of experience and knowledge.
 I provide you with information that only this amount of experience can give you.
 Information that far exceeds the requirements of a general home inspection.
 See the (Services) section of this website.